Fhiel/micropython-bertone-dashboard/README.md

 - Longan CANBED RP2040
 - 2× 128×32 and 1x 64x32 OLED (I2C)
 - Real car tested – 150+ km/h

+## Project Structure and Module Dependencies

+The project follows a clear, layered architecture to separate the application logic (Display Management) from the presentation (Font Rendering) and the necessary hardware connectivity.

+Dependencies primarily flow from top to bottom:

+graph TD
+    A[main.py] --> B(display_manager.py);
+    B --> C(myfont.py);
+    C --> D(font_<size>_data.py);
+    A --> C;
+    A --> E(ssd1306.py / machine.py);

+1. main.py (The Main Controller)

+Role: The application's entry point.
+Responsible for initializing the hardware (I2C, OLED displays), instantiating the custom fonts (MyFont), creating the shared data object, and starting the asynchronous main loop (asyncio).

+Dependencies: Imports display_manager.py, myfont.py, and the low-level hardware libraries (machine, ssd1306).

+Core Task: Defines the MyFont instances and passes the initialized display objects to the display_manager.
+Starts the main asyncio tasks.

+2. display_manager.py (The Application Logic)

+Role: Contains all the high-level logic for displaying various telemetry data (Speed, RND, Temperatures).
+Manages the "Dirty Rect" optimization technique to update only the changed areas of the OLED buffers, significantly reducing display flicker.

+Dependencies: Imports myfont.py for drawing the custom, large characters.
+Uses the global display objects (set in main.py) to update the screens.

+Core Task: Translates the raw data from the shared_data object into formatted strings and calls the font.text() method to blit them onto the display.

+3. myfont.py (The Rendering Engine)

+Role: Implements the core rendering logic for custom fonts on the SSD1306 display buffer.
+It handles the critical Vertical Byte Storage (VLSB) Shifting logic, which is necessary to correctly position fonts with heights that are not perfect multiples of 8 pixels (e.g., 21px).
+This complex logic ensures the font data is correctly split and shifted across multiple 8-pixel pages.

+Dependencies: Imports the compiled font data (font_<size>_data.py).

+Core Task: The text() method calculates the Y_OFFSET and performs the necessary bit manipulations to write the VLSB data precisely into the display's framebuf buffer.

+4. font_converter.py (The Build Tool)

+Role: A separate utility script used exclusively for compiling the font data.
+It is not executed on the microcontroller hardware.

+Dependencies: Imports the raw pixel data (raw_font.py).

+Core Task: Reads the raw pixel arrays, applies the VLSB conversion rule (packing vertical pixel columns into bytes), and saves the resulting, optimized binary data into static Python files (font_<size>_data.py).

+5. font_<size>_data.py (The Data Artifacts)

+Role: Static Python files (e.g., font_large_data.py) that contain the pre-compiled VLSB byte arrays for every character supported by the font.

+Dependencies: None (They are imported by myfont.py).

+Core Task: Provide the optimized binary data that myfont.py uses to quickly transfer the character shapes to the display buffer for rendering.

 ```python
 from display_manager import update_odometer_display, update_central_display, update_rnd_display